Toxin in infant formula: how an incident in France shook global manufacturers

 but the specific names of the suppliers are not being disclosed.

-French investigators are checking whether there is a link between the deaths of two infants and the recalled products.
-At this stage, the causal link has not been officially confirmed, but the fact that an investigation is underway has significantly increased tension surrounding the situation.
+French investigators are examining whether there is a link between the deaths of two infants and the recalled products.
+At this stage, a causal link has not been officially confirmed, but the very fact of the investigation has significantly heightened tensions surrounding the situation.

 According to Barclays analysts, the financial impact could be asymmetrical: